It's 2050 And This Is How We Stopped Climate Change

 "In order to have impact, timely impact, I figured that I need to leave research and focus on impactful things that I want to do.
 And fast," she says.

 It has to happen really fast.
-Last year, the world's climate scientists put out a report showing what it will take to limit global warming to 1.5 °C by the end of this century, averting the worst consequences of climate change.
+Last year, the world's climate scientists put out a report showing what it will take to limit global warming to 1.5 degrees C by the end of this century, averting the worst consequences of climate change.
 It requires bringing the globe's net greenhouse emissions down to zero by 2050.

 It's a giant leap for humankind.

 So Sila Kiliccote and I take that leap.
-Sitting in her kitchen, with solar panels overhead and an electric car parked outside, we pretend that it's happened.
+Sitting in her kitchen, with solar panels overhead and an electric car parked outside, we pretend that it has happened.
 It's 2050 and we've stopped climate change.

 "Any sense of how we did it?"
 I ask her.

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.